eqdw/tonality/README.md

 My various songs I've transcribed to be played in Tonality Composer

-Tonality Composer is a simple chiptune writing library that someone I know has written a basic browser app for.
-I'm not sure if s/he's willing to release it publicly, so you'll have to take my word for it
+[Tonality Composer](https://github.com/eqdw/tonality-alpha) is a simple chiptune writing library that someone I know has created.

 ## Tonality Composer Basic Syntax